AzizyOn/GHwork1/README.md

 # GHwork1
-my related git hub work
+This is my related git hub work folder in the project github